TOP

 Training Date Hosting Organization Course Title Training Hours

-2023/2/14 Taiwan Corporate Governance Association The new look of corporate governance under the ESG trend 3
+2025/11/13 Taiwan Corporate Governance Association The Financial Impact of ESG Risks and Opportunities 3

 • The Corporation has established a shareholder services unit under the Finance Department; this unit is responsible for providing shareholder services, handling matters relating to shareholders' meetings, making changes to Corporation registration details, and publishing information on shareholder matters in accordance with law.